-PLEASE NOTE: Prices are fixed until December 1st, however Third Party costs (detailed in the section ‘Pricing’) are subject to airline and Government revision and cannot be guaranteed.
+PLEASE NOTE: Third Party costs (detailed in the section ‘What is Not Included in the Programme Fee’) are subject to airline and Government revision and cannot be guaranteed.

 a) Third Party costs incurred in obtaining criminal and medical records checks, and costs related to the Embassy J-1 visa application.

 b) Costs incurred during travel to interview, placement events, orientation, US Embassy and airports.

 c) Fuel surcharges by airlines and departure taxes are subject to change and increases will be passed on to UK participants.